-Resident belugas are commonly seen in mid-July to August, snacking on the hooligan and salmon in the silty waters of Turnagain Arm.
-These cream-colored, smiley whales are not only conventionally the cutest, but also the best singers—the belugas’ vocal range has earned them the nickname, "Canaries of the Sea."
+Resident belugas are commonly seen in Alaska mid-July to August, snacking on the hooligan and salmon in the silty waters of Turnagain Arm.
+These cream-colored, smiley whales are not only conventionally the cutest, but also the best singers—the belugas’ vocal range has earned them the nickname "canaries of the sea."

 Will You See Whales from the Cruise Ship?

-The crew notifies passengers of whale sightings, but if you have a verandah, spend some time scanning the ocean for the signature plume of water, it’s often the first thing you see.
-Holland America Line ships are perfectly mid-sized and have wide-open decks, so you’ll enjoy wildlife sightings with a little extra space.
-When you first board, scope out viewing areas, so that you’re prepared to beeline to it when those magical Alaska moments occur.
+The crew notifies passengers of whale sightings, but if you have a verandah, spend some time scanning the ocean for the signature plume of water—it’s often the first thing you see.
+Holland America Line ships are perfectly mid-sized and have wide-open decks, so you’ll enjoy Alaska wildlife sightings with a little extra space.
+When you first board, scope out viewing areas so that you’re prepared to beeline to them when those magical Alaska whale watching moments occur.

-Book Alaska shore excursions from Juneau, Sitka or Icy Strait Point for the best whale watching in Alaska.
-Whale sightings are so frequent during certain times of the year that some tours guarantee at least one sighting.
+Book Alaska shore excursions from Juneau, Sitka, or Icy Strait Point for the best whale watching in Alaska.
+Whale sightings in Alaska are so frequent during certain times of the year that some tours guarantee at least one sighting.

 Whether it’s a lone humpback or a pod of orcas, every whale sighting leaves a life-long impression.
-Ready to go?
-Find out everything you need to know about Holland America Line cruises and start planning your whale watching shore excursions.
+Ready to experience it for yourself?
+Start planning your whale watching cruise today.